Samuel Dibble: Politics

 Back row: Samuel Dibble II, Louis Virgil Dibble, Rosa Parsons Dibble (baby), Ann Eliza Leak Wyatt Dibble, Samuel Dibble Moss, Frances Agnes Dibble Moss, Benjamin Hart Moss.

 Middle row: Mary Christiana Louis Dibble, Samuel Dibble, Mary "May" Henley Watson, Whitefield William Watson, Agnes Adele Watson (baby).

 Front row: Samuel Gabeau Dibble ? twin, Annie Leak Dibble (Bradley), Mary Louis Watson (Coleman), Thomas Wyatt Dibble ? twin, Samuel Dibble "Sam" Watson; Angelina Wannamaker Watson (Mayes), Mary Agnes Dibble (Morris), Mary Caroline Moss.

 Samuel Dibble served as member of the State house of representatives in 1877 and 1878.

 Trustee of the University of South Carolina at Columbia in 1878.

 He served as member of the Board of School Commissioners of Orangeburg County.

 He served as delegate to the Democratic National Convention in 1880.

+Congressional controversy

-Presented credentials as a Democratic Member-elect to the Forty-seventh Congress to fill a vacancy thought to exist by reason of the death (pending a contest) of Michael P. O'Connor, and served from June 9, 1881, to May 31, 1882, when the seat was awarded to Edmund W.M.
+He presented credentials as a Democratic Member-elect to the Forty-seventh Congress to fill a vacancy thought to exist by reason of the death (pending a contest) of Michael P. O'Connor, and served from June 9, 1881, to May 31, 1882, when the seat was awarded to Edmund W.M.
 Mackey under the original election.

+In 1889, Dibble petitioned for the pardon of three black men who had been convicted for the lynching of Manse Waldrop.
+Dibble said he viewed lynching to avenge rape as justifiable, regardless of race.

+Return to Congress

 Dibble was elected to the Forty-eighth and to the three succeeding Congresses (March 4, 1883 – March 3, 1891).

 He served as chairman of the Committee on Public Buildings and Grounds (Forty-ninth and Fiftieth Congresses).

 He declined to be a candidate for reelection in 1890.